dtwright/cordova-plugin-purchase/doc/contributor-guide.md

 *(generated from source files using `make doc-contrib)`*

+make sure this variable exists and is set to something safe
 # iOS Implementation

 The implementation of the unified API is a small layer